Support our #AgeingEqual campaign against ageism and show that

-Building on the progress achieved at UN level in promoting human rights in old age, AGE is launching the ‘Ageing Equal’ campaign to spread the word about how ageism affects or will affect each of us across the whole life span.
-The purpose of the campaign is to raise awareness on ageism as the first step to take action against it.
+Building on the progress achieved at United Nations' level in promoting human rights in old age, our ‘Ageing Equal’ campaign aims to spread the word about how ageism affects or will affect each of us across the whole life span.
+The purpose of the campaign is to raise awareness of ageism - and its very negative impact on individuals and society - as the first step to take action against it.

 - AGE campaign blog: https://ageing-equal.org/

 - Campaign communication toolkit: trello.com/b/q14dqegb

 - Older Persons' Self-Advocacy Handbook on human rights

 For more information on this campaign, please contact Estelle Huchet, firstname.lastname@example.org